 John’s injury law practice includes soft tissue injuries, chronic pain, psychological injury, and severe and catastrophic claims, including traumatic brain injuries, spinal cord trauma, neurological, orthopedic and dental injuries.
 A significant component of John’s practice is devoted to negligent injury to children and he is particularly interested in medical malpractice cases during child birth.

 In 2018 John was the recipient of the Trial Lawyers Association of BC’s Champion of Justice award.
-Since 2019 John has been annually selected by his legal peers for inclusion in the publication The Best Lawyers in Canada in the field of personal injury litigation.
+John has been annually selected by his legal peers for inclusion in the publication The Best Lawyers in Canada in the field of personal injury litigation.
 John is a frequent guest speaker and panelist at medical-legal education seminars on emergent legal issues and litigation and trial strategy.
 He was the 2020 President of the Trial Lawyers Association of a British Columbia.
 In 2021 John was appointed Queen’s Counsel by the Lieutenant-Governor in Council, on the recommendation of the Attorney General.
 “QC”, now “KC” or King’s Counsel, is an honorific for lawyers to recognize exceptional merit and contribution to the legal profession.
 In 2022, John was elected a Fellow of the International Academy of Trial Lawyers (“IATL”).
 Fellowship in the IATL is by invitation only after a rigorous vetting process which includes both peer and judicial review.
 The IATL seeks out Fellows who have achieved a career of excellence based on skill at trial, and demonstrated by their integrity and professionalism.
 IATL members are usually heavily engaged in pro bono efforts and work in the community.